defisaver/defisaver-v3-contracts/README.md

 ## Custom hardhat tasks

-`npx hardhat customFlatten [contrac-name]` -  will flatten contract that is ready for deployment and put it in contracts/flattened folder
+`npx hardhat customFlatten [contract-name]` -  will flatten contract that is ready for deployment and put it in contracts/flattened folder

 `npx hardhat customVerify [contract-address] [contract-name] --network [hardhat-settings-network-name]`  - will verify on etherscan if a contract was deployed using a single file from customFlatten task